scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 The group meets regularly every second Friday, 17:00 [UTC time zone](https://time.is/utc).
 Please let us know if you wish to join but the time does not work.
 We may adjust it.

+* Dec 13th, 2024 - meeting 20 - agenda: TBD
-* Nov 29th, 2024 - meeting 19 - agenda: TBD (details in Zulip chat) - [event](https://clojureverse.org/t/real-world-data-meeting-19/)
+* Nov 29th, 2024 - meeting 19 - agenda: updates and discussion (details in Zulip chat)
 * Nov 15th, 2024 - meeting 18 - agenda: Library plans - composing Fastmath with Tablecloth
 * Nov 1st, 2024 - meeting 17 - agenda: Noj tutorials (details in Zulip chat)
 * Oct 18th, 2024 - meeting 16 - agenda: diverse updates (details in Zulip chat) - publicly shared recording: